Charles Bradlaugh

-Charles Bradlaugh (/ˈbrædlɔː/; 26 September 1833 – 30 January 1891) was an English political activist and atheist.
+Charles Bradlaugh (/ˈbrædlɔː/; 26 September 1833 – 30 January 1891) was an English politician and atheism activist.
 He founded the National Secular Society in 1866, 15 years after George Holyoake had coined the term "secularism" in 1851.

 In 1880, Bradlaugh was elected as the Liberal MP for Northampton.
 His attempt to affirm as an atheist ultimately led to his temporary imprisonment, fines for voting in the House of Commons illegally, and a number of by-elections at which Bradlaugh regained his seat on each occasion.
 He was finally allowed to take an oath in 1886.
 Eventually, a parliamentary bill which he proposed became law in 1888, which allowed members of both Houses of Parliament to affirm, if they so wished, when being sworn in.
 The new law resolved the issue for witnesses in civil and criminal court cases.

 Early life

 Born in Hoxton (an area in the East End of London), Bradlaugh was the son of a solicitor's clerk.
 He left school at the age of eleven and then worked as an office errand-boy and later as a clerk to a coal merchant.
 After a brief spell as a Sunday school teacher, he became disturbed by discrepancies between the Thirty-nine Articles of the Anglican Church and the Bible.
 When he expressed his concerns, the local vicar, John Graham Packer, accused him of atheism and suspended him from teaching.
 He was thrown out of the family home and was taken in by Eliza Sharples Carlile, the widow of Richard Carlile, who had been imprisoned for printing Thomas Paine's The Age of Reason.
 Soon Bradlaugh was introduced to George Holyoake, who organised Bradlaugh's first public lecture as an atheist.

-At the age of 17, he published his first pamphlet, A Few Words on the Christian Creed.
+At the age of 17, he published his first pamphlet, A Few Words on the Christian's Creed.
 However, refusing financial support from fellow freethinkers, he enlisted as a soldier with the Seventh Dragoon Guards hoping to serve in India and make his fortune.
 Instead he was stationed in Dublin.
 In 1853, he was left a legacy by a great-aunt and used it to purchase his discharge from the army.